EliAndrewC/l7r/setting/l7r.md

 The following synthesizes some of the concepts discussed above with some more examples.
 One thing this worldbuilding strives for is consistency: new concepts shouldn't contradict existing principles.
 Or alternatively, if something is introduced which appears to be a contradiction, that contradiction should feel like a big deal - a new thing of that nature should cause characters to be shocked and unsure what to believe or think.
 Ideas which don't seem to be consistent with the setting are sometimes discarded.

 On the other hand, cool and "wild" ideas can still work if they are integrated well into the underlying concepts.
-Here's another plot hook that I use in a past campaign which I was happy with, so hopefully you can help me evaluate whether it fits well into the setting.
+Here's another plot hook that I used in a past campaign which I was happy with, so hopefully you can help me evaluate whether it fits well into the setting.
 This was the follow up to the backstory of Kitsuki Fu, an NPC in a previous campaign:

 Eight centuries ago, there was a tsukai who lived in the forest east of the Shrine of Perfect Contentment, in what is now the Takaba falconry preserve.
 Masayoshi (the monk who is the Bearer of the Golden Seal of Amaterasu) suspects that Takaba was this tsukai's name, because this was the name of the forest before it became a preserve for falcons, and the origin of that name has been lost while most other names from the region can be found in the Daidoji histories.